northpr/LendingClub/README.md

 # Data Science Credit Predictation, Investing: Project Overview
-- Create virtualization to have a better understanding of the data of banking system to lend people money.
+- Create virtualization to have a better understanding of the data of the banking system to lend people money.
 - Engineered features from the original variable to create a better model.
-- Optimized Linear Regression, Logistic Regression by using library in R to reach the perfect strategy to invest in.
+- They are optimized Linear Regression and Logistic Regression by using the library in R to reach the perfect investment strategy.

 ## Code and Resources Used
 **Program**: Rstudio
 **Packages**: dplyr, ggplot2, caTools, ROCR, corrplot, rpart,randomForest, and more.

 ## Data Cleaning
 After scraping the data and basic check of the data frame.
-I needed to clean the data so I could use and the following changes is below:
+I needed to clean the data so that I could use it, and the following changes are below:

 - Change some variables into factor type
 - Removed rows without data
-- Made a new columns which use to calculate the profit if we invest in
+- Made new columns which used to calculate the profit if we invest in
 - More fill NA or Remove depends on the data

 **Some example** of removing outliers